 When you’re in Battambang, make sure to visit Phare Ponleu Selpak, which offers guided behind-the-scenes tours of the school on Monday to Friday at 9.30am, 10.30am, 2.30pm, and 3.30pm, along with circus shows.

-Note that this is an edited and longer version of a piece Lara originally wrote on Phare Cambodian Circus for CNN Travel in 2013.
+Note that this story is an edited and longer version of a piece Lara originally wrote on Phare Cambodian Circus for CNN Travel in 2013, which we update regularly.